fabiosegundo/one160-ea/README.md

 Under GPLv3 License.

 Improvements in the energy model:
-- Energy for reception, base interface energy, sleep energy.
+- Energy for reception, base interface energy, sleep energy;
+- Imroved energy report.

 Improvements in the modules:
 - Work with multiple network interfaces;